stoutch/Lantern/README.md

 ####Get
   This function returns the heatap given the position of the user.
+To actually display it in the heatmap, we require to add to the array of the heatmap as many as weight*value/10 elements.

 #### Query examples